 Sonia Binge.
 Young Carer Support, NHS / McMillan, Berkshire, England.

 “Had a great night at The Welfare, Ystradgynlais; I met a sweet lady Victoria Taylor and her beautiful children who have gone through a traumatic time dealing with, as a family her husbands battle against a debilitating neurological illness called IH, a little known condition.
 Victoria has written a book called Caitlin’s wish, which I am only to happy to endorse.”

 (Mike Doyle wrote a blog about it, please follow this link to read more.)

 The following people / organisations have also endorsed Caitlin’s Wish and are supporting our Young Carers Awareness Project….

-Professor Saul Becker, Kevin Johns MBE, Ruth Madoc, Ceri Dupree, Mike Doyle, Mal Pope, Neath Port Talbot Carers Service, Able Radio, Helen Enser Morgan, Ian Parsons, IH Australia, IH Brain Pain Team, Headway (UK), Dan & Laura Curtis, Lyn Jones MBE, Chairman of the Noah’s Ark Appeal, Children’s Hospital of Wales, Tim Loughton MP, Gwyneth McCormack, Positive Eye, Beat Cymru, Casey Watson.
+Professor Saul Becker, Kevin Johns MBE, Ruth Madoc, Gary Cargill, Mike Doyle, Mal Pope, Neath Port Talbot Carers Service, Able Radio, Helen Enser Morgan, Ian Parsons, IH Australia, IH Brain Pain Team, Ceri Dupree, Headway (UK), Dan & Laura Curtis, Lyn Jones MBE, Chairman of the Noah’s Ark Appeal, Children’s Hospital of Wales, Tim Loughton MP, Gwyneth McCormack, Positive Eye, Beat Cymru, Casey Watson.